How contributing works

 Three things let the same place show up exactly once:

-• Event series are weekly, biweekly, or monthly schedules attached to a venue.
-A series can have an optional host.
-The events that show up on the map are generated from these series, plus any one-off events submitted directly.
+- Recurring karaoke nights are weekly, biweekly, or monthly schedules attached to a venue.
+A recurring karaoke night can have an optional host.
+The events that show up on the map are generated from these schedules, plus any one-off events submitted directly.

 The matchers are fuzzy enough to catch common spelling variations ("Molly's Pub" vs "Mollys Pub") but conservative enough not to merge two real places that happen to share a name.